 Serving and Decanting Chateau La Lagune with Wine, Food, Pairing Tips

 Chateau La Lagune is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-Young vintages can be decanted for 1 hour.
-This allows the wine to soften and open its perfume.
-The wine will also gently warm in the glass, releasing its aromatics.
-Older vintages might also need decanting, for both aerating and to remove the sediment.
 The wine of Chateau La Lagune is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau La Lagune is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.

 Chateau La Lagune produces a refined, feminine style of wine that offers aromatic complexity and elegant textures.
 Even though the chateau is located in the Haut Medoc appellation, the wine could easily be confused with a Margaux wine in blind tastings.
 Most vintages do not require years before the wine matures.
 2005 was the first vintage since 1990 that brought attention back to the property for its beautiful style of Bordeaux wine and a contender for the top wine of the Haut Medoc appellation.
 Chateau La Lagune remains popular with consumers not just for its charming style, but for its friendly, pricing policy.